PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal_part2.md

 * [*L*] = 5207
 * [*T*] = 2207

 Using the BioNetGen simulation from the preceding tutorial, we observe that the Gillespie algorithm quickly converges to these same values for the same parameters.
-As a result, we can see the power of using a particle-free stochastic simulator to quickly obtian a result without needing to perform any mathematical calculations.
+As a result, we can see the power of using a particle-free stochastic simulator to quickly obtain a result without needing to perform any mathematical calculations.

 ![image-center](../assets/images/chemotaxis_tutorial4_ssa.png){: .align-center}
 A concentration plot over time for ligand-receptor dynamics via a BioNetGen simulation employing the Gillespie algorithm.
 The concentrations reach a steady state at the end of the simulation that matches the concentrations identified by hand.